Interview with Mårten Lange

 Keizo Kitajima!

-01.2013 | The Cliffs, reviewed in Afterimage |
+The Cliffs, reviewed in Afterimage

 The Cliffs reviewed by Adam Bell in Afterimage.

-12.2012 | Landmasses and Railways, in Discipline in Disorder |
+Landmasses and Railways, review in French by Discipline in Disorder

 "Alors regardons les choses en face, les seuls livres que nous voulons ouvrir aujourd’hui, à l'heure du bilan terminal, sont des livres qui inventent un autre monde, des livres de fuite totale.

 Landmasses & Railways, par exemple.
 Dire qu’il a été photographié à Berlin durant des mois n’est même pas une information.
 Ce pourrait être un laboratoire ou une station orbitale, ou une cité expérimentale sur Mars (le garçon ne cite pas pour rien Sun Ra comme source d’inspiration principale, à coté de Solaris, Sans Soleil et Soudain l'été dernier).
-On y retrouverait tous les détails de notre monde (des scarabées aux montres en passant par les tapis persans) mais dans un désordre total, si bien que l’univers contenu ici est rendue sous la forme d’une énigme épaisse qu’il est difficile de décoder.
-Quand la reconnaissance ne joue plus, c’est tout le langage qui est dissout, et avec lui la vue : Qu’est-ce que voir quand on ne reconnaît pas ?
+On y retrouverait tous les détails de notre monde (des scarabées aux montres en passant par les tapis persans) mais dans un désordre total, si bien que l’univers contenu ici est rendu sous la forme d’une énigme épaisse qu’il est difficile de décoder.
+Quand la reconnaissance ne joue plus, c’est tout le langage qui est dissout, et avec lui la vue : Qu’est-ce que voir quand on ne reconnaît pas ?"

-... "
+...

 Read the full article here.

-12.2012 | Landmasses and Railways, in the NYT Magazine |
+Landmasses and Railways, in the NYT Magazine

 “Founded by two of my favorite artists, Leanne Shapton and Jason Fulford, J&L Books is one of the best small nonprofit publishing houses on the planet.
 This title takes a darker look at the natural world in a mysterious, voyeuristic, semicreepy but austerely beautiful way.
 In the artists’ words, ‘It seems to be the record of a trip.
 You left the countryside and entered a city.
 Lost in the layers of construction and decay, you eventually found yourself in an overgrown garden.’
 Magical.”